 The company has tested the factory machinery severally and is confident that it is in working order.
 Hopefully it will prove to perform consistently when serious production commences.
 We have engaged various consultants to test various aspects and the results are satisfactory.
-We expect to a dry run for the pilot once all parameters are met.
+We expect to a dry run for the pilot in late 2020.